cloudfoundry/cf-networking-release/docs/known-issues.md

 ### Missing Feature Parity For Application Security Groups
-  Current support for application security groups in cf-networking is incomplete:
-  - The only supported protocols are `tcp` and `udp`, this means `icmp` protocol, code and type are not supported
+  Logging for UDP and ICMP ASGs is currently not supported, but [this feature is on our roadmap](https://www.pivotaltracker.com/story/show/142629505).

 ###  Behavior Changes From Existing Application Security Groups
-  Current implementations of ASGs allow opening security groups to other containers via the NATed port on the diego cell.
-With container networking we only support direct addressing of other containers through the overlay network and app-to-app policy system.
-Direct addressing of other containers (without going through the gorouter) on the underlay is not supported and may result in undefined behavior.
+  Prior implementations of ASGs allowed opening security groups to other containers via the NATed port on the diego cell.
+With CF Networking, this is no longer supported.
+  Direct addressing of other containers is only possible through the overlay network.

 ### Blue/Green deploys of apps must reconfigure policies
   Following the instructions